tkeemon/edx-documentation/en_us/data/source/internal_data_formats/course_structure.rst

 component.

 * The ``metadata.display_name`` member field applies to all of the basic component types.
-This name identifies this component to learners in the LMS and in edX Insights.
-Course teams can edit the default name that Studio supplies in the Studio **Settings** dialog box.
+This name identifies the component to learners in the LMS and in edX Insights.
+Course teams can edit the default name in the Studio **Settings** dialog box.

 * The other ``metadata`` member fields reflect settings specific to each component type.
 For information about the settings that course teams can